-In 2014 Physical Therapy in Sport included a study that suggest even ice baths were minimally effective at relieving post workout muscle soreness.
+In 2014 Physical Therapy in Sport included a study that suggests even ice baths were minimally effective at relieving post workout muscle soreness.

 Consuming protein during recovery days can reduce post workout soreness by allowing the muscles to heal more efficiently.

 The only sure thing that is going to make muscle soreness go away is patience and perseverance.
-When you get sore, it may take a couple of days for that feelings to go away.
-But the more you exercise, the more your body will get used to the stimulus, and the better your muscles will respond to your workouts.
+When you get sore, it may take a couple of days for that feeling to go away.
+The more you exercise, the more your body will get used to a given stimulus, and the better your muscles will respond to your workouts.
 Then when you stop getting sore, it’s time to either up the intensity, or change up your workout.

-Alright guys, I hope you learned something, I know I did, and if you did learn something, share this podcast in the place that you share things, be sure to check out my podcast here, follow me on Instagram @lifeandfitnesswithdbanks for motivation and tips, join my email list by going to bit.ly/lifeandfitnesswithdbanks, and as always, thanks for reading!
+Alright guys, I hope you learned something, I know I did, and if you did learn something, share this podcast in the place that you share things, be sure to check out my podcast here, follow me on Instagram @lifeandfitnesswithdbanks for motivation and tips, and as always, thanks for reading!